raul881007/drones/README.md

 ## Configuration
-To use the configuration module the only required thing is open a connection with postgres and run the project with application.yml profile you can find it in boot ms_back/boot/src/main/resources/application.yml.
+To use the configuration module the only required thing is open a connection with postgres and run the project with application.yml profile, you can find it in boot ms_back/boot/src/main/resources/application.yml.
 In this file you gonna find the following:

 ```yml